181st Street station (IND Eighth Avenue Line): 1930s to 1990s

+2000s to present

-The elevator attendants serve as a way to reassure passengers as the elevators are the only entrance to the platforms, and passengers often wait for the elevators with an attendant.
+Several of the elevators in the station are staffed by elevator attendants, who are also employed at four other deep-level stations in Washington Heights.
+The elevator attendants are intended to reassure passengers, as the elevators are the only entrance to the platforms, and passengers often wait for the elevators with an attendant.
 The attendants at the five stations are primarily maintenance and cleaning workers who suffered injuries that made it hard for them to continue doing their original jobs.
 Riders of the 181st Street station have connected with the station's elevator attendants.
 For instance, in 2000, one elevator attendant put up images of popular jazz musicians while playing jazz music.
-The MTA ordered the posters removed, but 300 residents protested their removal.
+The Metropolitan Transportation Authority (MTA) ordered the posters removed, but 300 residents protested their removal.
 The elevator attendants have been known to attempt to cheer up commuters by playing music.
 A 2003 New York Times article stated that one operator played calypso music and merengue music from a portable CD player, and that "on occasion a dour-faced occupant will execute a brief tap or samba step on the way out".